Guo-Stone/MambaMorph/README.md

 ```

 # Data
 We implement MambaMorph on our brain MR-CT data SR-Reg which is developed from SynthRAD 2023 (https://synthrad2023.grand-challenge.org/).
-SR-Reg is provided under a CC-BY-NC 4.0 International license and available at https://drive.google.com/drive/folders/1qxUM-PuvWe1S6GvWudyKUXY8p_jnP_gN?usp=drive_link.
-When you use SR-Reg, please cite MambaMorph.